Crochet Lace Square Motif Cushion Pattern

 This post may contain affiliate links.
 Please see my full disclosure and privacy policy for details.

-About the Crochet Lace Square Cushion
+Crochet Lace Square Cushion Pattern Overview

 I designed this crochet pillow back in 2015 for Simply Crochet Magazine when they did a collection called ‘Winter Lace’.
 It was so fun to design and I wanted to make some relatively simple squares but join them in a way that made them look much more complicated than they really are!